 Review copy provided by

-The crossover fighting games genre is not unheard of in the video game world.
+Crossovers in fighting games is not unheard of in the video game world.
 Although it is Super Smash Bros.
 Ultimate that is taking the spotlight as the most popular game in the genre, many before and after it have come and gone, impressing and disappointing, succeeding and failing.